-In this A2 lesson, students will learn about the bad habit of smoking and tips to overcome smoking addiction.
+In this A2 English lesson, the students will learn about the bad habit of smoking and tips to overcome smoking addiction.
 Students will also learn how to create question forms using affirmative sentences / statements.
-This lesson will also focus on some common vocabulary used when discussing the topic.
+This lesson will also focus on some common vocabulary related to smoking addiction.

 Warm-Up Discussion

-In the first part of the lesson, the teacher and student discuss bad habits in a general way and what bad habits the student recognizes in his/her life/the lives of their loved ones.
+In the first part of the lesson, the teacher and student discuss bad habits in a general way and what bad habits the student recognizes in their life and that of their loved ones.

 Video: “5 Tips to Quit Smoking”